jeem200/LWJGLGameEngine/README.md

 ![alt text](Buildr's Guild/Untitled6.jpg "Batman in the jungle!")

 - All of the 3d Models were obtained from tf3dm.com.
 And all of those were UV Mapped by me.
 All the 3D models had to be optimized By hand - the edge and face counts had to be reduced to run efficiently in the Game.
-The decimate plugin of Blender helped us a lot in optimizing more.
+The decimate plugin of Blender helped us a lot in optimizing more

 ![alt text](Buildr's Guild/Untitled7.jpg "Batman in the jungle!")